 Before the treatment begins, the skin is cleansed and numbed with a local anesthetic.
 Depending on the area(s) treated, the appointment can take between 30 and 45 minutes (for isolated facial treatments) and up to two hours for full-face treatments.
 After the treatment is complete, a nonstick dressing is applied to the treatment sites for a full 24 hours.
 Following the removal of the dressing, you won't be able to get back to your normal skincare routine.

-Instead, you will be cleansing your skin two to five times a day with saline or a diluted vinegar solution, depending on your doctor's recommendation, and that will be followed up with an emollient ointment like Aquaphor to keep skin moist to prevent scabbing.
-"There will be some redness and bruising, mild swelling for about one to three days, followed by a few days of skin flaking for another two to three days," says Posina.
+Instead, you will be cleansing your skin two to five times a day with saline or a diluted vinegar solution, depending on your doctor's recommendation, and that will be followed up with an emollient ointment like Aquaphor to keep skin moist and prevent scabbing.
+"There will be some redness and bruising and mild swelling for about one to three days, followed by a few days of skin flaking for another two to three days," says Posina.
 "Usually, the total recovery/healing on average takes about three to four weeks, depending on the problem that was treated."

 How Many Treatments Are Needed to See Results?